NBISweden/Knox-ePouta/README.md

 expensive
 solution.
-The [Tryggve project](https://wiki.neic.no/wiki/Tryggve) focused therefore on an alternative approach, where we ask other clusters if they have available resources that we could "borrow for a while".
+The [Tryggve project](https://wiki.neic.no/wiki/Tryggve) focused therefore on an alternative approach, where we ask other clusters if they have available resources that we could *"borrow for a while"*.

 An immediate issue with such a solution is whether a connection across borders is even feasible, or if there is a penalizing latency.
 We can